volke0/Super-Mario-World-Stablebaselines-Model-Prototype/README.md

 And Lucas Thompson and Will Kwan for their great youtube tutorials and for basing my code of off theirs'.
 Lucas Thompson's video (https://youtu.be/QqYSfclTO1c) Will Kwan's video (https://youtu.be/-oUVr_B_cQo)
-Also, SethBling for the inspiration to into coding and machine learning!
+Also, SethBling for the inspiration of getting into coding and machine learning!